jae686/srl-tutorials/01_hello_world/01_hello_world.md

   - `clean.bat` cleans the build directory
   - `run_with_mendafen.bat` runs the project inside mendafen emulator
   - `src/` contains your project source files
   - `cd/` files to be placed on the final, burned CD.
-File such as TGA files, NYA files, eyc
+File such as TGA files, NYA files, etc
   - `BuildDrop/` contains the final build ISO

 ### Main.cxx